The Teaching Company: Content

 The Great Courses Plus produces educational video and audio content with the promise of learning outcomes.
-The Wondrium line of content, while also educationally focused, focuses on learning experiences outside of the influence of traditional university curriculum and takes other forms of content outside of courses such as documentaries, docuseries, and travelogues.
+The Wondrium line of content also focuses on learning experiences outside of the influence of traditional university curriculum and takes other forms of content outside of courses such as documentaries, docuseries, and travelogues.
 The Great Courses line of content typically features University level experts and professors presenting in-depth learning across multiple lectures.
 Courses are developed by the experts and the company's production team.
 Many of the programs' episodes are around thirty minutes.

 The production quality of the courses is "a cut above" free courses offered on YouTube, according to a report in The New York Times.
 President and CEO of Wondrium, Paul Suijk, said that the company is the "Netflix of learning."

 Content covers different subjects and categories such as science, math, economics, literature, language, history, religion, philosophy, fine arts, music, better living, health, wellness, how-to courses, personal enrichment, hobbies and leisure, and travel.
 The company has partnerships with The Culinary Institute of America, the Smithsonian Institution, the Mayo Clinic, National Geographic, Penguin Random House, Scientific American, and others.
 Self-described fans include Bill Gates and George Lucas, who delivered taped opening remarks to a Great Courses conference in 2015.